 Truckload shipping definition

 Truckload shipping refers to moving large volumes of freight, enough to fill the entire truck trailer, over the road.
-Usually, full truckload loads are shipped in trailers that can handle up to 45 pallets or 43,000 pounds of goods.
+Usually, full truckload loads are trailers that can handle up to 45 pallets or 43,000 pounds of goods.
 Standard trailer dimensions for FTL transportation are 48 ft or 53 ft.

 What is the difference between FTL and LTL?